 Practical tips for the United Arab Emirates

 - Visa: EU citizens (including Spain) do not need a visa for short tourist stays; you enter with a valid passport.
-Always confirm requirements before traveling.
+Always confirm the requirements before traveling.

 - Dress and conduct: Dubai is cosmopolitan, but it is a Muslim country.
-In religious areas, cover your shoulders and knees; overly effusive displays of affection are frowned upon.
+In religious areas, cover shoulders and knees; overly effusive displays of affection are frowned upon.

 Prices and which eSIM to choose for Dubai

-The advantage of an eSIM over a local SIM or roaming is that you pay only for what you're going to use, and you know it beforehand: no surprises on the bill.
-At PuraSim, plans start from $0.85 and we cover 218 destinations, so your eSIM is also valid if you combine your trip with another stopover.
+The advantage of an eSIM over a local SIM or roaming is that you pay only for what you're going to use and you know it beforehand: no surprises on your bill.
+At PuraSim, you choose your plan based on your GB and days, without permanence or fine print, and the same account works if your itinerary links Dubai with another stop.

-| Trip type | Suggested plan | Why |
+| Type of trip | Suggested plan | Why |

 |---|---|---|